fabrice-etanchaud/dbt-dremio/README.md

 ## Incremental

 This is a very interesting materialization.
 An incremental transformation is not only referencing other models and/or sources, but also itself.
 As the `SELECT` statement is embedded in a jinja2 template, it can be written in order to produce two distinct datasets; one for (re)initialization; one for incremental update, based on the current content of the already created dataset.
-The SQL will access to the current dataset with the special `this` relation.
+The SQL will reference the current dataset state with the special `{{ this }}` relation.

 ### the `append`strategy is available in dbt when `dremio.iceberg.ctas.enabled=yes` in dremio.